MicrosoftTranslator/DocumentTranslation/docs/index.md

 Copy the name of the resource into the "Resource Name" field in the Settings/Authentication tab.

-Select the Azure region where your Translator resource is located in the Settings/Authentication tab.
+Select the "Azure Region" where your Translator resource is located in the Settings/Authentication tab.

 ![Settings Dialog](images/SettingsDialog.png)

 ##### Storage connection string
-You can use an existing Azure storage account that you have.
+You can use an existing Azure storage account.
 If you don't have an Azure storage account, create one:

 ------------------------